microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 The Terminal provides a way for command line shells to semantically mark parts of the command-line output.
-By marking up parts of the output, the Terminal can richer experiences.
+By marking up parts of the output, the Terminal can provide richer experiences.
 The Terminal will know where each command starts and stops, what the actual command was and what the output of that command is.
 This allows the terminal to expose quick actions for:

 * Quickly navigating the history by scrolling between commands
 * Re-running a previous command in the history
-* Copying all the output of a single command-line
+* Copying all the output of a single command
 * A visual indicator to separate out one command-line from the next, for quicker mental parsing of the output of the command-line.
 * Collapsing the output of a command, as to reduce noise